acrawford73/stream-download/README.md

 # Stream Download
-Downloads ABR video from CDNs based on M3U8 playlist.
+Downloads ABR video files from CDNs based on the M3U8 playlist.
 Combines all downloaded video \*.ts video files into a single \*.ts file.

 ## Dependency